mendix/docs/content/data-hub/general/data-hub-api-how-to.md

 * `ServiceVersion`
   * `Tags`

-When the above attributes are not specified, the registration will be made using default values.
+When the above attributes are not specified, the registration is made using default values.
 They can also be changed when the asset is curated in the Data Hub Catalog.

 ## 10 Sample Contract File {#sample-contract}